-Carrie Fisher Heart Attack: Star Wars Princess Leia Actress Death Shows Reality Of Heart Disease Among Women
+Carrie Fisher Heart Attack: ‘Star Wars’ Princess Leia Actress Death Shows Reality Of Heart Disease Among Women

 The Carrie Fisher heart attack – as well as the resulting death of the well-known Star Wars actress – calls attention to the reality of heart disease among women in the United States.
 As reported by ABC News, there is a popular misconception that heart disease and heart attacks are things that only men need to worry about.
 But the truth is, women are actually at slightly higher risk of dying from heart disease than men.

-The Death of Carrie Fisher
+The Death Of Carrie Fisher

-Heart attack deaths are sometimes preceded by symptoms and other indications, but in the case of Carrie Fisher there were apparently no prior red flags or medical issues that suggested she might be facing an impending heart attack.
+Heart attack deaths are sometimes preceded by symptoms and other indications, but in the case of Carrie Fisher, there were apparently no prior red flags or medical issues that suggested she might be facing an impending heart attack.
 The first indication was the heart attack itself, which she suffered on board a flight from London to Los Angeles.

 Carrie Fisher's death renews focus on women's heart health via @DrKevinCampbell https://t.co/lsZTqCQinp